traefik/traefik/docs/content/providers/docker.md

     --providers.docker.swarmMode=true
     ```

-    Attach labels to a single service (not to containers) while in Swarm mode (in your docker compose file)
+    Attach labels to a single service (not containers) while in Swarm mode (in your Docker compose file).
-    When there is only one service and the router does not specify any service,
+    When there is only one service, and the router does not specify a service,
     then that service is automatically assigned to the router.

     ```yaml